2019 Established Leader

 Paul’s leadership style has always been tied to his values of tolerance and inclusion, and Paul lives these values through his involvement with his community, his church, and his family.
 He is actively involved in a number of volunteer and fundraising initiatives, including the Walk So Kids Can Talk for Kids Help Phone.
 He also encourages his staff to get involved and provides time off to participate.

 Paul has volunteered with several local charities including the Dartmouth General Hospital Foundation and Bayside Camp Association and currently serves as Moderator of the Board of Management of the Stevens Road United Baptist Church and on the Advisory Board of the MBA program at Dalhousie University.
 He is also an active volunteer with Swim Nova Scotia and the Dartmouth Crusaders Swim Club.

 Paul is extremely proud of his wife of 26 years, Dr. Betty Croft and their two children, Matthew (17) and Sophia (11).
 He enjoys spending quality time with them camping, travelling, running or cheering on their many accomplishments.

-“Paul is the first person to recognize individual achievements and for this has earned the respect and admiration of his peers,” writes his nominator.
+“Paul is the first person to recognize individual achievements (on his team) and for this has earned the respect and admiration of his peers,” writes his nominator.
 “He is passionate about the industry and proud of his teams.
 He meets all challenges head on with integrity and inspires those around him.”